sst/guide/_chapters/list-all-the-notes.md

 We are doing a few things of note here:

-1. Rendering the lander or the list of notes based on `props.isAuthenticated`.
+1. Rendering the lander or the list of notes based on `isAuthenticated` flag in our app context.

 2. Store our notes in the state.
 Currently, it's empty but we'll be calling our API for it.